IsadadJhn/Brain_Tumor_Classifier/README.md

 ## Brain Tumor Classification
-**This project is classified brain condition.
-There is 4 categories, pituitari,miningonimia, tumor, and normal brain.**
+This project is classified brain condition.
+There is 4 categories, pituitari,miningonimia, tumor, and normal brain.

 ---
 ## Deskripsi Project
+-
-**This project is a pytorch implementation to Artificial Intelligence Development, especially Machine Learning and Deep Learning.Python Package like pytorch and tensorflow usually use to process big data.
+This project is a pytorch implementation to Artificial Intelligence Development, especially Machine Learning and Deep Learning.Python Package like pytorch and tensorflow usually use to process big data.
-Example of Use:\
+Example of Use:
-Image Detection\
+1. Image Detection
-Data Prediction\
+2. Data Prediction\
-Chatbot AI**
+3. Chatbot AI
 ---
 ## Setup and Installation
 ### 1. Clone Repository